oegea/adp/README.md

 ### APPLICATION SERVICE

 The APPLICATION SERVICE is a URI where there are details specified about the application to update.
-The APPLICATION SERVICE is always checked by the UPDATE CLIENT to know where the UPDATE AUTHORITY can be reached, among other things.
+The APPLICATION SERVICE is always checked by the UPDATE CLIENT to know the ADP version the application is using,  the URI where the UPDATE AUTHORITY can be reached, and the current installed version.

 ## Operations